spring-cloud/spring-cloud-stream-samples/kinesis-produce-consume/README.md

 `kinesis-produce-consume>$ java -jar target/spring-cloud-stream-sample-kinesis-0.0.1.BUILD-SNAPSHOT.jar --originator=KinesisConsumer --server.port=64399`

 The originator is a key added to messages to tell the receiving application who sent the message.
-If the receiver sent the message nothing is done, if the receiver did not send the message then it is saved to an in memory database.
+If the consumer sent the message nothing is done, if the producer sent the message, then it is saved to an in memory database.